Who Is Iggy Azalea?

-Born Amethyst Amelia Kelly on June 7, 1990, in Sydney, Australia, Iggy Azalea—as the rapper would later be known—grew up in the New South Wales town of Mullumbimby (population 3,000).
-On a 2001 American road trip with her grandparents, Azalea visited Los Angeles and Las Vegas, and the idea of a life outside the Australian countryside became quickly appealing to the young girl.
+Iggy was born Amethyst Amelia Kelly on June 7, 1990, in Sydney, Australia.
+Her dad, Brendan, was an artist and children's book author; her mum, Tanya, a cleaner.
+She grew up in the New South Wales town of Mullumbimby (population 3,000).
+On an American road trip with her grandparents in 2001, Azalea visited Los Angeles and Las Vegas, and the idea of a life beyond the Australian countryside began to appeal to the young girl.

-As she grew up and entered her teenage years, her love of music grew, and it was hip-hip that ended up grabbing her most firmly—with artists such as Busta Rhymes, Missy Elliott and 2Pac redefining her musically.
-Being halfway around the world from where her favorite music was being made left Azalea feeling isolated, and she turned to the internet to bring her closer to the hip-hop community.
+She got into hip hop around the age of 12 — her favorite artists included Busta Rhymes, Missy Elliott and especially Tupac, whose posthumous 1999 single with Outlawz, "Baby Don't Cry," "made me fall in love with rap music," she told Vogue in 2015.
+Being halfway around the world from where her favorite music was being made left Azalea feeling isolated, and she turned to the internet to bring her closer to the hip hop community.

-Along the way, the aspiring rapper bonded with another teenager, Derek, in the Bahamas, whom she came to think of as her only friend.
-She’d send Derek rap songs she'd done and ask what he thought, seeking the opinion of someone much closer to the action.
+Along the way, the aspiring rapper bonded online with another teenager, Derek, who was originally a native from the Bahamas, and whom she came to think of as her only friend.
+She would send Derek raps she had written and ask what he thought, seeking the opinion of someone much closer to the action.
 Before long, Azalea was planning another trip to the States.

-Just before her 16th birthday, Azalea headed for the U.S. for two weeks to visit Derek—whom she had never met in person but who was the only person she knew in the states.
-He was living in Miami, and he picked her up at the airport on the 4th of July.
-It wasn’t long before she called her parents to tell them she wouldn’t be coming back to Australia, that simply being in the homeland of hip-hop was enough to make her feel at home.
+Just before her 16th birthday, Azalea headed for the U.S. for two weeks to visit Derek in person for the first time, having dropped out of school.
+He was living in Miami, and he picked her up at the airport on July 4th.
+It wasn’t long before she called her parents to tell them she wouldn’t be coming back to Australia, that simply being in the birthplace of hip hop was enough to make her feel at home.

-Azalea moved from Miami to Houston before ending up in Atlanta and enmeshing herself in her cultural surroundings, drawl and all.
-In 2011 — right after she relocated once again, this time to Los Angeles — she released the mixtape Ignorant Art, an album infused with trap music, itself a descendant of Southern rap.
+Azalea moved from Miami to Houston before ending up in Atlanta and embedding herself in her cultural surroundings, drawl and all.
+In 2011 — right after she relocated once again, this time to Los Angeles — she released the mixtape Ignorant Art, its raw and brash sound infused with trap music, a descendant of Southern rap.

-In 2012, she also signed with a huge firm, Wilhelmina Models International, and was quickly named the "New Face of Levi's Jeans."
+That same year, Azalea also signed with Wilhelmina Models International, and was subsequently named the "new face of Levi's jeans."